tmaier-kettering/CodebookAI/README.md

 # CodebookAI

-CodebookAI is a powerful text classification application that leverages OpenAI's advanced language models to automatically categorize text snippets into predefined labels.
+CodebookAI is a powerful text classification application that leverages OpenAI's language models to perform a variety of tasks - primarily to automatically categorize text snippets into predefined labels.
 The application supports both batch processing for large datasets and real-time processing for immediate results.

-## Features

-### 🚀 Batch Processing
-- **Efficient Large-Scale Processing**: Submit hundreds or thousands of text snippets for classification using OpenAI's batch API
-- **Cost-Effective**: Batch processing offers significant cost savings compared to individual API calls
-- **Background Processing**: Jobs run in the background with 24-hour completion windows
-- **Status Monitoring**: Track ongoing and completed batch jobs with real-time status updates
-- **Easy Result Export**: Download classification results as CSV files with confidence scores

-### ⚡ Live Processing
-- **Real-Time Classification**: Process text snippets immediately using OpenAI's API
-- **Interactive Workflow**: Perfect for smaller datasets or when immediate results are needed
-- **Progress Tracking**: Monitor processing status for each text snippet

-### 🛠 User-Friendly Interface
-- **Intuitive GUI**: Clean, modern interface built with tkinter
-- **Tabbed Organization**: Separate views for ongoing and completed batch jobs
-- **Context Menus**: Right-click actions for batch management (cancel, download, retry)
-- **Tooltips**: Helpful hover text explains button functions
-- **CSV Import**: Easy import of labels and text data from CSV files

-### 🔐 Secure Configuration
-- **Secure API Key Storage**: API keys stored safely in your system's keyring (Windows Credential Manager, macOS Keychain, Linux Secret Service)
-- **Configurable Settings**: Customize AI model, batch limits, and timezone preferences
-- **No Hardcoded Secrets**: Sensitive data never stored in configuration files

 ## Installation